Selling your sperm or eggs means much more than paying for a spring break vacation.

 Are you planning on donating anonymously?

-If you are planning on being an “anonymous donor” it is important to understand that because of advances in DNA testing and Internet search engines, the likelihood of your remaining “anonymous” in the future is growing smaller.
+If you are planning on being an “anonymous donor,” it is important to understand that because of advances in DNA testing and Internet search engines, the likelihood of your remaining “anonymous” in the future is growing smaller.
 Have you considered what your reaction will be if you are “found” by your biological children in the future?
-The children born from your donations may be curious and will want to search out their ancestry, medical backgrounds and their genetic roots.
-As noted above, many donors have more than 20, 50 and even more than 200 biological children.
+The children born from your donations may be curious and will want to search out their ancestry, medical backgrounds, and genetic roots.
+As noted above, many donors have more than 20, 50, and even more than 200 biological children.

 With this in mind, would you consider registering on the DSR so that urgent information can be passed back and forth right from the start??